peteromallet/Advisable/README.md

 - `/views`: All of the various views in the application are defined here.
 A view folder can contain multiple sub folders:
   - `/components`: Any components that are specific to the parent view.
   - `/containers`: Components that are used to fetch and send data for the given view.

+## Environment variables
+Environment variables can be set in development by creating a `.env` file in the root directory.

+- `ADMIN_PASSWORD`: Sets the password for the admin dashboard
+- `ADMIN_USERNAME`: Sets the username for the admin dashboard
+- `AIRTABLE_API_KEY`: The API key for the Airtable database.
+- `AIRTABLE_DATABASE_KEY`: The database key for the Airtable database.